rileylitchfield/VideoSync/README.md

-# Netflix-YouTube Sync Extension
+# VideoSync Extension

 ## Overview

-The Netflix-YouTube Sync extension lets you synchronize playback between Netflix and YouTube. **Synchronization is manual**—you must click the "Sync" button to lock the two videos together before any changes in Netflix are reflected on YouTube.
+The VideoSync extension lets you synchronize playback between Netflix and YouTube. **Synchronization is manual**—you must click the "Sync" button to lock the two videos together before any changes in Netflix are reflected on YouTube.

 ## Key Features